 Duolingo (Language App)

-Learn Irish in just 5 minutes a day for FREE with Duolingo.
+Learn Irish in just 5 minutes a day with Duolingo.
 Offering bite-size lessons for all levels from beginner to those wanting to practice reading, writing and speaking.

 The lessons are tailored to your learning style and you will receive instant feedback to help improve your Irish language skills.